 This Basic vegan panel tests for some of the most fundamental meat and dairy products eaten today.
 It can provide peace of mind to those who suspect their animal-based diet may be the cause of pain and discomfort.

 The standard test panel can provide ease and comfort to those who suspect their vegan diet may be causing them unfavourable side effects.

 This test does an in-depth examination of all animal-derived food allergies, which includes looking for proteins and amino acids that make up many meat, dairy, and seafood products.
 There are 38 different tests included in this panel.

 Already a vegan?

-Why not try the HealthLabs vegan nutritional test panel to reveal any common nutrient deficiencies which my be encountered.
+Why not try the HealthLabs vegan nutritional test panel to reveal any common nutrient deficiencies which might be encountered.
 Once addressed, you can continue living a healthier lifestyle.

 Prices start from $199 per test, but you can use my discount code SPYGLASS25 to save 25% on all vegan HealthLabs tests.